 Virtual Reality finds compelling use cases in the real estate industry.
 In real estate, bringing to life a place and space matter (also, location, location, location!).
 In virtual reality, immersion helps simulate a sense of place and space.
 It’s a perfect pairing.

-We wrote a guide to to help outline the best use cases for virtual reality in real estate, considerations for the user experience, and steps for producing and distributing virtual real estate content.
+We wrote a guide to help outline the best use cases for virtual reality in real estate, considerations for the user experience, and steps for producing and distributing virtual real estate content.
 Happy reading!

 Virtual Tours of Existing Properties